 Clinical Trials Regulation

-When the Regulation becomes applicable, it will repeal the existing EU Clinical Trials Directive (EC) No. 2001/20/EC and national legislation that was put in place to implement the Directive.
+When the Regulation becomes applicable on 31 January 2022, it will repeal the existing EU Clinical Trials Directive (EC) No. 2001/20/EC and national legislation that was put in place to implement the Directive.
 It will also apply to trials authorised under the previous legislation if they are still ongoing three years after the Regulation has come into operation.

 The authorisation and oversight of clinical trials remains the responsibility of Member States, with EMA managing CTIS and supervising content publication on the public website.

 The goal of the Clinical Trials Regulation is to create an environment that is favourable to conducting clinical trials in the EU, with the highest standards of safety for participants and increased transparency of trial information.
 The Regulation will require: